Frequently Asked Questions

 Please note that we cannot reserve any places until the full fee has been paid.

 Is there a deadline for enrolment?

-No, but once a course is full (20 students is the limit for most courses) we will obviously stop enrolling for it.
-We do not recommend starting a language course more than two weeks late, but other courses might be more flexible so do ask.
+As a general rule we do not recommend starting a language course more than two weeks late, but other courses might be more flexible so do ask.

 Under-age applicant policy

 Our classes are run as adult education courses and they are not suitable for children.
 The minimum age to join our classes is 16 (at the time of the start of the course).